-Fine and Performing Arts
+Department of Fine & Performing Arts

 The Department of Fine and Performing Arts at Morgan State University is a vibrant and exciting part of the College of Liberal Arts.
-Located in the Carl J. Murphy Center Fine Arts Center (pictured above), classes and performances take place in this state-of-the art facility.
+Located in the Carl J. Murphy Center Fine Arts Center, classes and performances take place in this state-of-the art facility.
 Performance spaces include the Gilliam Concert Hall, Turpin-Lamb Theater, Recital Hall and the Outdoor Amphitheater.
 This facility also houses the James E. Lewis Museum of Art in which faculty and student, as well as guest artists, works are displayed.

 Future Bears whose majors (and minors) are Music, Theatre, and Visual Arts will find that our faculty and learning spaces are integral to their development as they pursue careers as arts educators, administrators, leaders, performers, innovators and more.

 Offering the Bachelor of Fine Arts (B.F.A.), the Musical Theatre program at Morgan State joins a very short list of HBCUs offering this degree.
 Artists in this program are trained in voice, acting, and dance with a targeted skill building for auditioning, researching and learning roles, and crafting their own career paths based on specific interests and skill sets in the musical theatre field.
 "Musical Theatre at Morgan State, where Creativity is Scholarly!"